JaMo42/system_monitor/README.md

 make
 ```

-Note: by default the progams links with the `-lncurses` library but on some systems you may need to change it to `-lncursesw` (happens automatically on debian-based distros).
+Note: by default the program links with the `-lncurses` library but on some systems you may need to change it to `-lncursesw` (happens automatically on debian-based distros).

 ## Usage